2022 Westmorland and Furness Council election

 The 2022 Westmorland and Furness Council election was held on 5 May 2022 to elect members of Westmorland and Furness Council in England.
-The council area will consist of the area covered by the districts of Barrow-in-Furness, Eden and South Lakeland.
+The council area consists of the area covered by the districts of Barrow-in-Furness, Eden and South Lakeland.

 These were the first elections to the new authority, with the council acting as a 'shadow authority' until the abolition of the three former districts and Cumbria County Council on 1 April 2023.

+Background

+The combined composition of the three merging district councils going into that election was as follows:

 Results

 The Liberal Democrats secured a majority on the incoming council with 36 out of 65 councillors.
-Labour will have 15 councillors, the Conservatives will have 11 councillors, the Green Party will have 1 councillor and 2 councillors were elected as independents.
+Labour have 15 councillors, the Conservatives have 11 councillors, the Green Party have 1 councillor and 2 councillors were elected as independents.